 The good news is that while time in itself is hard to come by, all quality time requires is you.
 In that respect, it can be extremely simple to create.
 Eating dinner at the table together, going for a walk in the evening together, or reading the Sunday papers in bed together.

 What often helps however, is spending time in a space that isn’t associated with the daily grind; a reminder of household chores yet to be done.
-This is the reason that the mini break is so often considered such a luxurious use of time.
+This is the reason that the mini break is so often considered such a luxurious use of time – and such a thoughtful Christmas present.
 It is also the root of what makes quality time so intrinsically associated with a spa experience.

 Spas are not simply places of detox and pampering.
-They are places where mobile phones are switched off and feel good factor is at its highest.
-They are are peaceful and prioritise self care.
+They are places where mobile phones are switched off and feel-good factor is at its highest.
+They are peaceful and prioritise self care.

 They are places where space and a lack of pressure mean irritation melts away and your guard can come down.
 You can sit, listen or simply be with a friend or partner, and many spas are family friendly as well.